ripsawridge/site/site/contents/_cma/2013/steph_dolomites.md

 Steph's TR is [here](https://www.stephabegg.com/home/tripreports/italy/dolomites)

-My photo gallery from the trip is [here](https://www.flickr.com/photos/ripsawridge/sets/72157635141538901/) (includes my photos and Stephs photos, which are marked).

 ### Gear Notes

 Lots of slings, medium cams, draws.
 We mostly used a single 50m rope.